 What is the Difference Between Flat Plate & Tubular Batteries?

 Tubular batteries universally are stronger batteries.
 They last longer, store large amounts of energy and have greater run times which is why they are also called deep cycle batteries.
 Let’s see how!

 Both these batteries are lead-acid batteries but the difference here lies in their making!
 We now know that batteries have 2 plates.
 One is positive and the other is negative.
 The difference is in the structure of these plates.

 Also Read: How to increase battery life

 Technically speaking the positive plate of the battery is the weaker plate, so the life of the battery essentially depends on the positive plate and so the structure of the positive plate is where the difference lies between the two batteries.

 The question here is how does that make a difference?

 Well practically speaking as we use and reuse these batteries the material on these plates sheds and falls to the bottom of the battery.
 This reduces the life of the battery.
 In the tubular battery on the other hand the tube helps to keep the material intact thus prolonging its life.

 Another major difference is that flat plate batteries have thinner plates and tubular batteries have thicker plates which are one of the major reasons why tubular batteries have a larger number of discharge cycles.

 Apologies for the detailed explanation but now we are well equipped to understand why a tubular battery is long-lasting and how a tubular battery is different from a flat plate battery.

 Another thing to know here is that batteries, in general, can be either a Sealed battery (Maintenance-free) or a Flooded battery.
 We can have either of these in any type of battery.
 So basically as the name suggests in a sealed battery there is no need for water topping as the electrolyte material of the battery need not be replenished in its entire life cycle.
 This makes it hassle-free unlike its counterpart a flooded battery.
-A flooded battery like you must have guessed needs frequent water topping and is cumbersome to maintain!
+A flooded battery like you must have guessed needs frequent water topping and are cumbersome to maintain!